 A powertrain warranty might have the best value on used cars with high miles, because other warranties may be too pricey, but you still want some coverage in case your engine fails.

 These warranties are most effective for used cars, where limited or no other warranties are offered.
 Remember, you don’t have to buy this warranty from the dealer and you don’t have to buy it when you buy the car.
-You can find good deals by shopping around for third-party warranty suppliers online, looking through the Yellow Pages for warranty companies (be sure to check them out thoroughly online at places like the Better Business Bureau) or asking your auto insurance company for a referral.
+You can find good deals by shopping around for third-party warranty suppliers online, (be sure to check them out thoroughly online at places like the Better Business Bureau) or asking your auto insurance company for a referral.

 Extended warranties will never cover what a bumper-to-bumper warranty covers, but they address similar parts.
 This warranty will spell out what is included, instead of what is not.